 NURS 814Theory and Design in Health Science3

-NURS 860Measurement Theories in Healthcare Research3
+NURS 860Measurement in Nursing and Health Care Research3

 NURS 920Qualitative Research in Nursing and Health Care3